FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 I am actively looking for **remote opportunities as a Backend Developer**, especially with:

-**Python · Django · FastAPI · PostgreSQL · Redis · Docker · Docker Compose · REST APIs**
+**Python · Django · FastAPI · Node.js · TypeScript · Express.js · PostgreSQL · Redis · Docker · Docker Compose · REST APIs**

 Open to remote opportunities and ready to contribute to production backend systems.